PubInv/Gluss-Pusher/Immature Ideas.md

 # Idea: Universal rotation system

 It would be really lovely if we got the above system working and then builded a true 3-degree of rotational freedom joint using the principle of geodesic dome construction to produce radail "combs" that could interact in the same way.
 Imagine an omni-triangulated robot that had true 3-DOF manipulators!
 All basically built with nothing but magnets and coils.
 The geometric design freedom would be tremendous.

+# Idea: (For Demonstration) An winged man costume...

+This is sort of a cosplay idea.
+Build a chest harness that has a back or chest keel.
+Attach wings.
+Have the linear actuator drive the wings based on buttons actuated by the hands (or in a harness.)